 - When making online purchases, only share your credit card information on secure websites that display the yellow padlock icon in the bottom margin of your browser (below the web page area).

-- Create strong online passwords - ideally at least 8 characters long with one lowercase letter, one uppercase letter, one number and one non-alphanumeric character - and change them often.
+- Create strong passwords that are ideally at least 8 characters long with one lowercase letter, one uppercase letter, one number and one non-alphanumeric character.
+Change them often.

 - Check your credit card and bank statements for unauthorized transactions.